This topic lists frequently asked questions about Elastic IP addresses (EIPs) and corresponding solutions.

 You can purchase an EIP as an independent resource, instead of purchasing it together with other computing or storage resources.

 You can associate an EIP with a cloud resource as needed and release the EIP whenever it is not needed.

 - Configurable network capabilities

-You can adjust the bandwidth value of an EIP at any time.
-The bandwidth change takes effect immediately.
+You can adjust the bandwidth of an EIP at any time.
+The new bandwidth takes effect immediately.